Hawaiian Monk Seals On Maui: Where To See Them Safely

 Despite these challenges, conservation efforts have seen some success.
 Groups like NOAA Fisheries, the National Marine Fisheries Service, the Marine Mammal Center, and local nonprofits in Hawaii help protect monk seals.
 They do this with beach monitoring, rescues, rehab, and public education.

 Molokini Crater, off the coast of Maui, is a favorite snorkeling spot with coral reefs and sea life all around.
 Monk seals are not regulars here, but lucky guests may see one.
 Our morning Molokini Crater Snorkeling Tours run daily from 7 AM – 12 PM.
-Book your tour now for a chance to witness these gentle giants.
+Book your tour now for clear water, reef life, and responsible wildlife viewing.
+Monk seal sightings are possible, but rare, and they're never guaranteed.

 Turtle Town, a stretch of coastline along Maluaka Beach, is famous for its resident Hawaiian green sea turtles.
 While the focus is usually on the turtles, keen-eyed snorkelers might also spot a monk seal swimming nearby.
 Turtle Town or Coral Gardens is a part of our 2-stop Molokini Crater Snorkeling Tour.
 If Turtle Town is on your list, read our Turtle Town etiquette tips first to learn how to snorkel responsibly around honu.